 Five main components of your gut that you want to keep happy

-Chewing increases saliva production which releases digestive enzymes in the mouth, begins the process of nitric oxide synthesis, and breaks food down into manageable pieces so digestive enzymes/secretions downstream are more efficient.
+Chewing increases saliva production and digestive enzymes in the mouth.
+This begins the process of nitric oxide synthesis and breaks food down into manageable pieces so

-Stomach acid is an example of a digestive secretion which also acts as your first line of defense for pathogens such as parasites, bacteria, and viruses.
-Bile (from your gall bladder) not only digests dietary fat, but also provides antimicrobial defense as well as facilitates the elimination of cholesterol
+digestive enzymes/secretions downstream are more efficient.Stomach acid is a digestive secretion that also acts as your first line of defense for pathogens such as parasites, bacteria, and viruses.
+Bile (from your gall bladder) not only digests dietary fat, but also provides antimicrobial defense as well as facilitates the elimination of cholesterol and toxins.
+One of the easiest thing you can do for your health is optimize digestive enzyme secretions

 Learn More